JSGandora/TigerTickets/APIDescription.md

 GET /my-tix
 authentication: required
-response: json object containing a list of all active buy and sell requests and their status.
+response: json object containing a list of all active buy and sell requests and their status in addition to the relavant shows the requests are for.
 Sample in my-tix.sample.json
 description: Gets information about a users current requests.